AdaCore/learn/content/labs/intro-to-ada/chapters/more_about_types.rst

     #. :ada:`Todo_List` type is the container for all to-do items.

         #.
-It should be declared as a records with discriminant.
+It should be declared as a record with discriminant.

         #.
 In order to store the to-do items, it must contain a component named
            :ada:`Items` of :ada:`Todo_Items` type.